 Water is an important resource for First Nations Peoples.
-It has cultural, social, and economic significance.
-Cooper Creek and the Georgina and Diamantina rivers flow through the landscape of the Channel Country.
-They take water from tropical North Queensland all the way towards Lake Eyre in South Australia.
-This huge area is one of the planets most spectacular natural phenomena.
+It has cultural, social, spiritual and economic significance.
+Cooper Creek and the Georgina and Diamantina Rivers flow through the landscape of the Channel Country.
+They take water from as far north west as the Barkly Tablelands north of Camooweal and flow all the way towards Lake Eyre/Kati Thanda in South Australia.
+This huge area is one of the planet's most spectacular natural phenomena.
 It is internationally recognised as one of the world's last great internally draining and free-flowing wetland systems.
 These waters are the basis for the strong relationships between land, plant, animal and humans over tens of thousands of years.